Portrait of Stalin

 “Nobody, I was in the toilet room.”

 After I had answered their questions, they conversed in a whisper with Mr. Brostek; then finally they let me go.
 Apparently, Mr. Brostek thought well of me.
 I was proud of myself.
 I did not give them any useful information.
 Of course, I was not in the toilet room, but why should I tell them the truth.
 I hoped that they would not find out who damaged the portrait and would have to drive back to their office with no answers.
 But they did not leave.
 They chose five students for further investigation.
 It was not known what the other students had said, but it was likely that they also did not give away any useful information.
 Most likely, Mr. Brostek had chosen these five students.
 To save his own skin and career, he actively assisted the Security police.
 In theory, he could have failed to report this incident to the police.
 However, in practice, he was afraid that one of the teachers or one of the students, would inform the police about the incident, and then he would be dismissed from his position.
 Of the five students I did not know why a boy named Edek, who was very quiet and timid and would never damage anything, was amongst them.
-After the second round of hearings, it turned out that it was he who had confessed!
-“How was it possible?
-He never talked about politics.
-Why would he ever confess to this?”
-I thought to myself.
-He looked broken.
-It was evident that he had wept for quite some time, as he was erasing the tears from his face.
-He looked shrunk and bent.
-We all sympathized with him.

 “What will they do to him?
 Will he be jailed?
 Pity him,” I was in shock.